 The recommended daily amount (RDA) of carbs for adults is around 4.7 ounces (135 grams), according to the National Institutes of Health (NIH); however, the NIH also recommends that everyone should have his or her own carbohydrate goal.
 Carb intake for most people should be between 45% and 65% of total calories.
 One gram of carbohydrates equals about 4 calories, so a diet of 1,800 calories per day would equal about 202 grams on the low end and 292 grams of carbs on the high end.
-However, people with diabetes should not eat more than 200 grams of carbs per day, while pregnant women need at least 175 grams.
+However, people with diabetes should not eat more than 200 grams of carbs per day, while pregnant women need at least 175 grams, according to the NIH.

 Carbohydrates provide fuel for the central nervous system and energy for working muscles.
 They also prevent protein from being used as an energy source and enable fat metabolism, according to the NHS.

 Also, "carbohydrates are important for brain function," Smathers said.
 They are an influence on "mood, memory, etc., as well as a quick energy source."
 In fact, the RDA of carbohydrates is based on the amount of carbs the brain needs to function.